Uptown Timeline

 Great Depression: US stock market crashes; millions unemployed

 The Great Depression marked an end to the inter-war economic boom in USA.
 Skyrocketing unemployment pushed thousands into the city in desperate search of work.
-As wealtheir residents moved away, the residential apartments of Uptown were converted into smaller, ramshackle apartments for these working class in-migrants.
+As wealthier residents moved away, the residential apartments of Uptown were converted into smaller, ramshackle apartments for these working class in-migrants.
 The image shows men lining up in a soup kitchen in Chicago.
-Gang activity, led by those like Al Capone and John Dilinger, became rampant.
+Gang activity, led by those like Al Capone and John Dillinger, became rampant.
 The migration of several Black musicians from the south enriched the blues scene in Chicago.
 Source: Wikipedia

 1931-01-23 16:49:37